 How do I schedule an appointment?

 In order to schedule an appointment, you must first come in for a consultation.
-You can set up a time for a consult by stopping by the shop, emailing me or by calling Hidden History Tattoo (603-842-4064).
-Please do not message me through social media, I do not check those messages.
+You can set up a time for a consult by emailing me or by calling The Ivory Rose Tattoo (603-842-4590).
+Please allow up to 2 weeks for an email response.
+Do not message me through social media, I do not check those messages.
 When showing up to your consultation please try to have the highest quality reference pictures ready to go on your phone or email, as well as a comprehensive idea.
 It is easier for me to draw something special for you when you do your best to tell me exactly what it is you want.
 A good tip to remember when searching for inspiration on google is NOT to include the word ‘tattoo’ in your search.
 You will find better references this way.
 This consultation should be between YOU (the client) and ME (the artist).
 This means that if you bring a friend or a significant other with you they must wait in the waiting area while we go through our ideas.
 I find that when a third party is involved it no longer remains OUR tattoo.
 The ideas tend to become distorted when multiple people deliver input.
 Everyone is entitled to their opinions, however the only ones that matter in this situation are yours and mine.

 After we have discussed your tattoo we can then proceed in booking an appointment.
 When booking an appointment, a $100 CASH deposit is required in order to hold the date.
 This also allows for the drawing process to begin.
 The deposit is non-refundable under any circumstances and goes towards the price of the tattoo.
 If your tattoo is multiple sessions, the deposit is then carried over to the last appointment and is deducted from that session.
 If you fail to show up to your scheduled appointment or you do not call at least 24 hours in advance to RESCHEDULE you forfeit your deposit.
 You must reschedule the appointment you are canceling at that time or you forfeit your deposit and drawing.
 You can reschedule twice before that deposit is forfeited.
 If you wish to book again after that rescheduling then you will need to come to the shop and leave another deposit.
 This is to ensure that I am covered for the time that I have spent in preparing your tattoo and for the reserved time slot that could have been booked.